 When it comes to crafting a resume that’s going to get you noticed in a competitive job market, there needs to be an equal focus on the resume essentials and the elements that best showcase you as a professional.

-Here’s four things your resume must include this year:
+Here are four things your resume must include this year:

 - Make yourself known.